 There are key things buyers pay attention to when visiting online stores from mobile.

-Implementing these elements helped Steve save 58% of shopping carts from benign abandoned by potential mobile shoppers who are rather critical about the fast payment process.
+Implementing these elements helped Steve save 58% of shopping carts from benign abandoned by potential mobile shoppers who are rather critical of the fast payment process.

 As for the first, not to show visitors pop-up windows they’ve closed, Steve implemented user tracking on-site.
 It is also a good idea to limit the number of bright ad banners on each page and pop-ups.

-As for the second, mind your pop-ups and banner ads fit the various mobile screen sizes.
+As for the second, mind your pop-ups and banner ads to fit the various mobile screen sizes.

 The eighth place in Steve’s list goes to …

-I mean, using the data about visitor previous actions, behavior, demographics, and other personal info in website dynamic content, welcome chat messages, pop-ups, and specific offers.
+I mean, using the data about visitors previous actions, behavior, demographics, and other personal info in website dynamic content, welcome chat messages, pop-ups, and specific offers.

 91% of consumers are more likely to buy from companies who remember them and provide relevant offers.